Our staff

 Zoe joined the British Ports Association in September 2023 and assists with the Association’s finances and administration.

 Prior to the BPA, Zoe had worked within the financial sector as an operations assistant where she assisted investment teams with transactions, invoices and arrears.
-Zoe also sent time in the NHS working as a Medical Physics administrator at Guy’s and St Thomas’ Hospital.
+Zoe also spent time in the NHS working as a Medical Physics administrator at Guy’s and St Thomas’ Hospital.
 Zoe is very excited to be joining the BPA and looking forward to visiting the British ports.

 Sector Representatives